gaojon/AMD-AIGC/ollama.md

 ```

 It looks like following:
-The env OLLAMA_MODELS could point to anywhere you want to store your models
+The env OLLAMA_MODELS could point to anywhere you want to store your models.
+enable the internet access from anywhere to port 11434

 ```
 [Service]
+Environment="OLLAMA_HOST=0.0.0.0:11435"
 Environment="HSA_OVERRIDE_GFX_VERSION=11.0.0"
 Environment="OLLAMA_MODELS=/home1/jon/ollama/.ollama"
 ```